 - Equipment rentals

 As mentioned previously, not managing this process and communication effectively can lead to project management failures.
 When important items such as Change Orders or RFIs are delayed or lost, that can result in dollars that are lost as well.
-Document control software reduces paperwork while providing greater visibility into project communications and documentation.
+This great article on document control software shows the reduction in paperwork while providing greater visibility into project communications and documentation.
 All project related communications is easily accessible from any location in the form of a virtual filing cabinet.

 Deep dive into data and project reports